aws-samples/amazon-mq-workshop/labs/lab-8.md

 | STOMP    | Text | Designed with portability in mind.
 Best for implementing interfaces in virtually any programming language |
 | WebSockets | Text | Popular messaging protocol for web programming |

 AWS recommends using binary protocols for when message throughput is critical.
-OpenWire offers two encoding schemes for its binary protocol.
-Loose and tight encoding where the later is more CPU intensive.

 ### Client Library

 A client library is an implementation of a given wire protocol.
 There are client libraries available for AMQP, OpenWire, STOMP, and Web sockets.
-Applications written using a client library for a given protocol sacrifice portability.
-For example, application written using OpenWire library cannot speak to AMQP brokers.
+You can have a client using OpenWire endpoint and another client using AMQP endpoint connected to same broker producing and consuming messages.

 ### JMS API